sesem738/Blind-Brigade/BlindBrigade_IsaacLab/tools/isaaclab-runner/README.md

 - The repo is the single source of truth
 - Edits take effect on VS Code reload with no reinstall
 - Git tracks only the real files, not the symlink

+**Why Python as the terminal shell?**
+The extension spawns Python directly as the terminal process (`shellPath: pythonExe`) rather than launching a bash shell and sending a command string.
+It means no shell initialisation, no `.bashrc`, and no conda init running mid-command.
+The absolute path to the conda env's Python binary is resolved from `~/miniconda3/envs/<env>/bin/python`, so no `conda activate` is ever needed.
+Ctrl+C still works because the terminal sends SIGINT directly to the Python process.

 ---